 Corrected PDFs should be returned to the Editorial Secretary within two weeks of receipt (address below).

-Authors of articles are entitled to receive 25 offprints per article (total) free of charge.
+Authors of articles are entitled to receive 25 offprints per article (total)

 Authors of book reviews are entitled to receive 2 offprints free of charge.